-The collections of the museum are worldwide in scope.
-Earlier accumulations, primarily from Florida and the southeastern United States, still form a large portion of the collection; however, most insect groups have worldwide representation, with particular non-North American strengths for circum-Caribbean and South American species, followed by European species.
+The FSCA is worldwide in scope.
+With earlier accumulations, primarily from Florida and the southeastern United States which still form a large portion of the collection; however, most insect groups have worldwide representation, with particular strengths for circum-Caribbean and South American regions.

-In recent years much new material has been obtained, through surveys or exchanges, from the Neotropics, parts of Africa (especially South Africa) and Asia (especially Indonesia and Taiwan).
+In recent years a significant amount of new material has been obtained, through surveys or exchanges, from the Neotropics, parts of Africa (especially South Africa) and Asia (especially Indonesia and Taiwan).

-Some groups are particularly well represented on a worldwide basis: e.g., Arachnida (Pseudoscorpionida), plant-associated Acari (especially Phytoseiidae), Araneae (Salticidae), Diptera (Asilidae, Leptogastridae, Syrphidae, Tabanidae, and Tephritidae), Coleoptera (aquatic beetles, Cerambycidae, Cucujidae sens. lat., Endomychidae, Meloidae, and Scarabaeidae), Ephemeroptera, Hymenoptera (Vespidae), Lepidoptera (Sphingidae, butterflies and day-flying moths), Mallophaga, Neuroptera (Myrmeleontidae), and Odonata.
+Some groups are particularly well represented on a worldwide basis: e.g., Arachnida (Pseudoscorpionida), Acari (predatory Phytoseiidae and plant associated mites), Araneae (Salticidae), Diptera (Asilidae, Leptogastridae, Sarcophagidae, Syrphidae, Tabanidae, and Tephritidae), Coleoptera (aquatic beetles, Cerambycidae, Cucujoidea, Endomychidae, Meloidae, and Scarabaeidae), Ephemeroptera, Hymenoptera (Ichneumonidae, Braconidae), Lepidoptera (Sphingidae, butterflies and day-flying moths), Mallophaga, Neuroptera (Myrmeleontidae), and Odonata.

-Among the 22,400 drawers, 352,221+ slides, and 294,200+ vials of the Museum of Entomology, are an estimated 9 million prepared specimens including 3,500 primary and at least 15,000 secondary types.
-Millions more specimens are in 33,000 bulk alcohol containers and various dry samples.
-These, together with the other holdings, place the FSCA among the top 10 North American entomological collections..
+Among the 22,500 drawers of pinned insects, 850,000 slides, and 750,000 vials of the FSCA, are over 12 million prepared specimens including over 2,500 primary and at least 30,000 secondary types.
+Millions more specimens are in the estimated 60,000 bulk alcohol containers and various dry samples from around the world.
+These, together with the other holdings, place the FSCA among the top 10 North American entomological collections.